mkoscak-mulesoft/Mule-LWC-Samples/README.md

 ![](images/CloudHubCSP.png)
 <br/><br/>
 4) **CORS Config**<br/>
+This is done from your Mule API.
 Salesforce will validate CORS and so you must setup your Mule app to handle this appropriately.
 It can be done one of 2 ways.<br/><br/>
 Option 1: Use API manager and add the Cross-Origin Resource Sharing Policy set to Public Resource.
 ![](images/CORS_APIM.png)<br/>
 Option 2: Manually return the appropriate headers in your Mule app.
 Add the below headers to your HTTP response<br/>